purs3lab/purs3lab.github.io/_pages/research.md

 **Fuzzing : New Frontiers**.
 In general, fuzzing or automated dynamic testing of complex systems (IoT devices, Kernel Drivers, Network Programs, etc.) is still a very hard problem.
 We explore different techniques that will enable a security researcher to help the fuzzing techniques to test these complex programs effectively.
 We have exciting ideas in this direction.
 Get in touch to know more.

-**Assured Micropatching (DICER).** DICER is a recompilation pipeline, performing assured recompilation of a patched binary, leveraging information extracted from the original binary.
-Specifically, DICER is able to optimally recompile a patched binary (minimizing the differences with the original binary), and, at the same time, assure its functionality using multi-layer verifications.
-This is part of a DARPA funded project and has various interesting problems to be explored.

 ### ... and more.